allegroai/clearml-docs/docs/faq.md

 ![Parallel Coordinates](img/clearml_faq_screenshots/compare_parallel_coordinates.png)

 You can also visualize the differences in a scatter plot.
-In each experiment whose values wil compared, report a plot with a single point, x-axis for the hyperparameter value, and Y-axis for the accuracy.
+In each experiment whose values will be compared, report a plot with a single point, x-axis for the hyperparameter value, and Y-axis for the accuracy.

 In the code below, the task reports a single-point scatter plot with `number_layers` as the x-axis and